 - Track 2-4Medical Application of Nanotechnology

-The computational studies in nanoparticles have demonstrate that there has been considerable progress in nano- and biotechnology over the last several years.
+The computational studies in nanoparticles have demonstrated that there has been considerable progress in nano- and biotechnology in the last several years.
 However, several key challenges have also become apparent, including the need for a better understanding of nanoparticle behaviour in vivo and the development of more effective nanoparticle therapeutics.
 Computational efforts are becoming an important tool in addressing both of these challenges, as well as in generally facilitating and accelerating nanotechnology-based translational research.
-The nanoinformatics has arisen as a new research area that covers raw data management, analysis of the data derived from biomedical applications and simulation of nanoparticle interactions with biological systems depicts the integration of biology, nanotechnology and informatics to form the basis for computational nanomedicine.
+The nanoinformatics has comes out as a new research area that covers raw data management, analysis of the data derived from biomedical applications and simulation of nanoparticle interactions with biological systems depicting the integration of biology, nanotechnology and informatics to form the basis for computational nanomedicine.

 - Track 3-1Computational Quantum Chemistry

 - Track 3-6Nanoparticles in mathematical modelling

 - Track 3-10Modelling of Enzyme Inhibition